RealBenTen10/Vast-Challenge-2025-MC-3/README.md

 # Group 1

+## Assignment 1
+The code is up to date and the PDF for exercise 2 is in the GROUP-1 folder

 ## Using the template
 This template contains a React frontend, a fastAPI backend, and a Neo4j database.
 Everything is dockerized, please do not change the overall setup or structure.
 To run the application, follow these steps: